Before My Gastric Bypass Revision, There was a Successful Gastric Bypass Surgery

 One option was to shrink the stoma by injecting a sclerosant (sodium morrhuate) into the stoma, which is the opening between the stomach and small intestine.
 The procedure, called sclerotherapy, involves injecting the sclerosant over the course of two or three procedures to create scarring that reduces the stoma’s size.

 Another surgery option was to make the gastric bypass pouch “smaller.”
 By passing a device through the mouth and into the pouch, with the StomaphyX and ROSE procedures the bariatric surgeon retightens the stomach by inserting tubes down the esophagus and into the stomach pouch made during the gastric bypass.
 Permanent folds are then made around the stoma and within the pouch.

 An adjustable gastric band, commonly known as LAP-BAND or Realize Band, can be inserted around the top part of the stomach and sewn into place over the pouch that was created during the original gastric bypass surgery.
 This is commonly called “band over bypass” and it was the gastric bypass revision that Carnie Wilson opted to undergo.

-Gastric bypass conversion is another revision surgery option wherein a distal Roux-en-Y is converted to a proximal Roux-en-Y (RNY) gastric bypass.
-The difference in the distal proximal gastric bypass surgeries is the amount of intestine bypassed.
+Gastric bypass revision is another revision surgery option wherein a distal gastric bypass is converted to a proximal gastric bypass also known as an extended gastric bypass or ERNY (extended roux-en-y).
+The difference in the distal and proximal gastric bypass surgeries is the amount of intestine bypassed.
 In the proximal RNY gastric bypass surgery, between ten to twenty percent or 18-40 inches of the intestine is bypassed.
-In the distal RNY gastric bypass surgery greater than fifty percent or more than 120 inches of intestine is bypassed.
-Obviously this is a much more invasive revision and likely would result in greater weight loss.
+In the distal or ERNY gastric bypass surgery greater than fifty percent or more than 120 inches of intestine is bypassed.
+Some surgeons also include tightening the stoma and making the gastric pouch smaller in the gastric bypass revision.